UNDP Climate Promise

 • Two e-vehicles were procured for a national e-mobility pilot in Belize for monitoring to inform design of national electric vehicles uptake strategy.

-• Bolivia initiated NDC implementation in the energy sector, while Nepal finalized criteria to inform the piloting of innovative energy solutions for brick-kilns.
+• Bolivia initiated NDC implementation in the energy sector, while Nepal finalized criteria to inform the piloting of innovative energy solutions for brick-kilns and Ghana completed a market opportunity study for EV charging stations.

 • Private sector engagement: